scottyeager/info_foundation/src/grid/what_is_a_farmer.md

 ### Types of ThreeFold Farmers
 There are two types of ThreeFold Farmers

 - Certified Farmer: Buys certified hardware and signs a contract with ThreeFold Tech for support.
 - Do It Yourself (DIY) Farmer: Uses any hardware and in case of support uses online material only.

 ![](circular_tft.png)

 Note that the ThreeFold Foundation's sole purposes is to ensure the expansion of the ThreeFold Grid and its ecosystem according to it's vision and values.
-To fund these activites, a part of each transaction that pays TFTs for cultivation is going to the ThreeFold Foundation to finance the ThreeFold Grid's expansion and to fund projects that are believed to bring a positive human or planet impact.
+To fund these activities, a part of each transaction that pays TFTs for cultivation is going to the ThreeFold Foundation to finance the ThreeFold Grid's expansion and to fund projects that are believed to bring a positive human or planet impact.